 Ang Thong meaning “golden bowl” is a protected marine park that consists of more than 40 islands.
 The islands are famous for lush, natural landscape and most of them are uninhabited except for 2.
 Ko Wua Talap and Ko Paluay Island are occupied by sea gypsies that fish for a living.
 What you will see are islands made of limestone that rise dramatically from the sea and odd shaped rock formations.
 There are several caves, beaches and lagoons waiting to be explored!
 The park is ideal for snorkeling because of its shallow coral gardens.
 Its diverse and exotic flora and fauna make it a fascinating location for a day trip.
 You will have to hire a boat to get to the park or join a tour group for a day tour.

 9. Surat Thani Pillar Shrine

 Every province in Thailand has a public shrine that houses the deity or spirit that guards the region.
 In Surat Thani, this Pillar Shrine is one of the best designed structures that attracts both locals and tourists.
 A visit to the shrine will give you an eye witness experience of how Buddhists practice their faith.
 You can say a prayer or make a wish and tie a piece of colored cloth around any of the four pillars surrounding the shrine.
 You will also have to light incense and press gold paper on the foundation of the shrine as a sign of respect.
 Outside, the shrine is guarded by several elephant statues that the locals give flower offerings to in the form of leis hung around their necks.
-At the base of the Pillar Shrine are bronze statues of birds that hold the lamps in their beaks that light up the shrine at night.
+At the base of this Surat Thani tourist attraction are bronze statues of birds that hold the lamps in their beaks that light up the shrine at night.